braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/language.md

 ## Personalize Messaging Based on Day of the Week and User's Language

-**Goal:** Use nesting `if` statements to send different messages based on the day of the week, and the user's language.
+This use case checks the current day of the week and based on the day, if the user's language is set to one of the language options provided, will display a specific message in their language.

 The example provided stops at Tuesday, but can be repeated for each day of the week.

 {% raw %}